 - Diaphragm compressors are slightly different from reciprocating air compressors as they consist of a flexing diaphragm that thrusts within a chamber with the help of a rod that is connected to it.

 - PSI is the unit of pressure, and it is vital to understand due to the varying forms of pressure.

-- The horsepower of the electric motor does not depend on the type or the size, and therefore, while selecting the Compressor for yourself, do not compare it based on horsepower.
+- The horsepower of the electric motor does not make much of a difference, and therefore, while selecting the compressor for yourself, do not compare these based on horsepower.

 - Oil-less compressors are also available.

-- Air compressors have moisture separators that conduct the job of managing the moisture.
+- Air compressors have moisture separators that manage the amount of moisture in the air.

 - The noise of air compressors is typically between 40dB to 90 dB, which is typically lower than the sound of the human voice but varies from product to product.

 - There is a displacement of air inside the device with the stroke of the piston according to the RPM in cubic feet per minute.